 - Nausea or vomiting

 - Cough or wheezing

-- Dysphagia -- a narrowing of the esophagus, which creates the sensation of food being stuck in your throat
+- Dysphagia (difficulty swallowing) -- narrowing of the esophagus can create the sensation of food being stuck in your throat

 Call your doctor if: